kvathupo/art-of-multicore/README.md

 ## How do I start?

-See a hint of how many threads can be run with `machine_check.cpp` and start!
+See a hint of how many threads can be run with `machine_check.cpp`.
+My machine can run `4` threads.
+How about yours?